FaureAlexis/checkpoint2-asd/README.md

 This Ansible project automates the deployment of a WordPress website on a Debian-based system using Docker for the database.
 It sets up a complete LAMP stack (Linux, Apache, MySQL/MariaDB, PHP) with WordPress.

+## Project demo

+The project is accessible at the the url : https://checkpoint.faurealexis.dynv6.net It's deployed on a proxmox node within a lxc container (debian)

 ## Project Overview

 The automation includes: